bssatya/go-utils/README.md

 # go-utils
-contains small go programs/utils written in go lang
+contains small go programs/utils written in go lang.

+##Features
-a. get-jwk.go --> utility to create a simple jwk file from the secret
+- **get-jwk.go** --> utility to create a simple jwk file from the secret